 As with most tax deductions, there are a lot of rules and limitations you need to be aware of.
 Here’s a rundown.

 Taxpayers can deduct charitable contributions made to IRS-qualified charities.
 To be eligible, the organization must be classified as a tax-exempt organization.

 Not all nonprofit organizations qualify.
 For example, civic organizations and some sports groups may be organized as nonprofits but not eligible for tax-deductible donations.
 Also, you cannot claim a deduction for donations to individuals, political organizations, or candidates.
-To be sure you’re giving to a qualified organization, use the IRS’s Tax Exempt Organization Search.
+To be sure you’re giving to a qualified organization, use the IRS’s tax-exempt organization search tool.

 However, a lower limit applies for donations to some charitable groups, such as veterans’ organizations, fraternal societies, and certain private foundations.
 For these organizations, the limit is 30% of AGI.
-The Tax Exempt Organization Search indicates whether a charity is a 60% or 30% organization.
+The tax-exempt organization search tool shows whether a charity is a 60% or 30% organization.

-As with other tax deductions and credits, you’ll need to keep records of your charitable donations in case you get audited.
-The kinds of records you should keep depend on whether your donation is made with cash (including checks or credit card donations) or non-cash (such as used clothing and household goods).
-Here are the records you need to keep for various donation types:
+As with other tax deductions and credits, you must keep records of your charitable donations in case you get audited.
+The kinds of records you need to keep depend on whether you make your donation in cash (including checks or credit card donations) or noncash (such as used clothing and household goods).

 - Cash Donations Less Than $250: Bank record (such as a canceled check or credit card statement) showing the date of the donation, the name of the charity, and the amount of the donation.

 - Cash Donations of $250 or More: Written acknowledgment from the charitable organization, such as a receipt or thank-you letter.
-You must receive this acknowledgment no later than the date you file your tax return for the year you made the contribution.
+You must receive this acknowledgment no later than the date you file your tax return for the year you contributed.

 For more information on charitable contributions, check out IRS Publication 526.